blindman67/GrooverNW/README.md

-# GROOVER NS
+#GROOVER NW

-###THIS is a work in progress.
+A nw.js based native app framework for realtime 2D graphics applications using canvas.

-##THIS is very much a work in progress and is subject to change at any time.
+###THIS is very much a work in progress and is subject to change at any time.

 Groover is a set of applications and site for the design and creation of realtime cross platform media such as games, animations, pressentations and anything that requiers realtime pressention.